 Religion, spirituality, and mental health help-seeking among Latinos

 This research used qualitative and quantitative methods to investigate the role of religion and spirituality on attitudes towards and use of formal mental health services.
-We published one paper from this project, and we currently have a second one in progress.
+We published two papers from this project.